Property Management Tips: How to Take Property Listing Photos

 • Clean, clean, and clean some more!
 You really can't overdo this one.

 When your current residents give notice that they won't renew the lease, you might need to take your Seattle, WA property photos before they move out.
-Coordinating with them makes the transition easier, and makes it more likely that you'll have rooms that are neat, clean, and inviting to a new renter when taking snaps.
+Coordinating with them eases the transition and makes it more likely that you'll have rooms that are neat, clean, and inviting to a new renter when taking snaps.

 3. It's All About Angles

 You know a poorly-framed photo when you see one: when it's a picture of a room, it feels cramped and unappealing.
-No matter the size of the room, shoot photos at an angle that makes it feel as big and welcoming as possible!
+No matter the size of the room, shoot photos at an angle that makes it feel as big and welcoming as possible.

 • Be careful not to shoot from too high or too low: this changes the point of view and skews the shape of a room.